joseph-practice/mylib/README.md

 ## How to install

-This procedure is only for developement.
+This instruction is only for development.

 ```
 $ cd <to/this/repo>